eniallator/Property-Tycoon/dev-guidelines.md

 It's important to keep functions and data separate, as this makes [unit testing](#testing) considerably more straightforward.

+### Mutation
+Don't modify objects in place, and do not manually create new objects.
+Use the methods provided in the `Util` module to update objects.

 ### Testing
 The project is tested using the [jest](https://jestjs.io/en/) testing library.
 Make sure that each module's functional namespace is tested.